 Lisa’s extensive training also includes Pre- and Post-Natal Yoga, Dance Conditioning, Fascial Anatomy, Aerial Yoga, Restorative Yoga, and Chakra Flow.
 Influences on her style have come from the flowing sequences of Shiva Rea and the mind-body connection awareness of Seane Corne.

-13 years after her first class, Lisa has integrated her love of dance and yoga to create flowing meditation sequences that allow each student to increase their body awareness and ground their practice in a steady rhythm of breath.
-She is inspired every day by the moments of discovery in the minds and bodies of her students and by the dedicated practices she sees in every class.
+Lisa has integrated her love of dance and yoga to create flowing meditation sequences that allow each student to increase their body awareness and ground their practice in a steady rhythm of breath.

 Asana Alignment, Sequencing, Psychology of Teaching, Meditation, Pranayama